Muhammet-Gokmen/Muhammet-Gokmen/README.md

 - Python, HTML5, CSS3, Network,SQL, Git, GitHub,Linux,CDLC,AWS-DevOps.

-- 💬 Ask  me about anything that you want to learn.
+- 💬 Ask  me about anything that you want to learn or for more information keep in touch me.

 -  You can reach me via Linkedin:  <a href="https://www.linkedin.com/in/muhammet-gokmen-ba708b229/" target="_blank"> <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" alt="Linkedin" height="20"/></a>